The anti-social media stream. Otherwise known as my personal feed. Similar to Linus's stream by Linus Lee.

 Josh Cunningham wrote a piece called Imagining a Personal Data Pipeline.
 I started exploring his project, pdpl-cli, which helps you download your personal data and pipe it out to your desired output.
 I’ve been thinking extensively about this problem for a number of weeks now since I’ve exported my Google Contacts into Obsidian.
 However, with the lack of database support, I thought about self hosting it.
 Enter the Personal Data Pipeline.

-It’s essentially ETL jobs with integrations to third party services to “recipes” that you can write in yaml and customize to your desired outputs.
+Overview of the data pipeline It’s essentially ETL jobs with integrations to third party services to “recipes” that you can write in yaml and customize to your desired outputs.
 I think this helps a lot more than determining data schemas for specific third party data integrations and having the raw data in a personal data lake.
 (Or really maybe a document store).

 The idea is to have it local-first and maybe include a sync-thing or cloud syncing as an optional add-on.
 There’s an emphasis on privacy, although my bigger fear is vendor lock-in.
 I’ve become so reliant on Google, Apple, and other services that I don’t feel like I own my personal data anymore.
 Also, as a web developer, the hardest part is grabbing my own data from the sticky hands of these cloud services.
 Also, this emphasis on files over apps makes a lot more sense to me than the walled garden approach we’ve become accustomed to.